 Get involved: Send pictures, video, news and views - text NEWS SHOPPER to 80360 or email us

-Manor House Neighbourhood Residents’ Association recommended the proposal should be turned down amid fears "the sub-standard flats will open the door to other empty High Street units being turned into flats and houses".
+Manor House Neighbourhood Residents’ Association recommends the proposal is turned down amid fears "the sub-standard flats will open the door to other empty High Street units being turned into flats and houses".

-Sidcup Community Group reluctantly threw its weight behind the latest bid, but remains worried about the loss of more retail space from the eastern end of the High Street.
+Sidcup Community Group has reluctantly thrown its weight behind the latest bid, but is still worried about the loss of more retail space from the eastern end of the High Street.

 An extract of its report read: "The threat to local residents of yet another eating place is so great that we are inclined to support the application."